Estimate Time6 min

 Key takeaways

-• With so much downbeat economic and market news, it's no surprise that some investors may be keeping their cash on the sidelines until it's clearer which way things may be headed.
+• When markets experience volatility, it's no surprise that some investors may want to keep their cash on the sidelines until it's clearer which way things may be headed.

-• For investors who can look beyond what's going on in the news and stay focused on the long term, the down market could present an opportunity.
+• For investors who can look beyond what's going on in the news and stay focused on the long term, down markets may present an opportunity.

 • Understanding the effects that recessions, volatility, bear markets, and investor behavior have had on portfolios is a key component to making more informed decisions about when and how to invest.

-The US economy is in the late phase of its business cycle, with slowing growth and increased bouts of volatility.
-Recession fears are dominating the headlines.
-With so much downbeat economic and market news, it's no surprise that some investors may be fleeing the market for what they believe is safety or keeping their cash on the sidelines until it's clearer which way things may be headed.
+When there's some downbeat economic or market news, it's no surprise that some investors may end up fleeing the market for what they believe is safety or keep their cash on the sidelines until it's clearer which way things may be headed.

 Get our exclusive Fidelity perspective with Insights from Fidelity Wealth ManagementSM